Now open for bookings!

 - Your Camino Groups host will accompany the group for the week.

-- A Camino Groups walking top – the must-have fashion accessory of 2021!
+- A one year only Camino Groups walking top – to celebrate the Año Santo of 2022.

 - Detailed walking notes and accommodation maps.

 - Flights are not included in the prices, but as a licensed and bonded travel agency, we can book your flights separately for you if required.
 Tip – the earlier you book, the cheaper it will be.